 The possibility of excessive breast scarring is perhaps the biggest concern of patients who have opted to undergo a breast augmentation procedure.
-Since they have chosen to undergo this procedure to improve the appearance of the chest, any unsightly scars on the breasts will counter these efforts.
+Since they have chosen to undergo this procedure to improve the chest’s appearance, any unsightly scars on the breasts will counter these efforts.
 I recommend that patients who are worried about scarring on the breasts themselves consider the transaxillary approach for inserting breast implants.

 The transaxillary approach uses a small incision made in the natural fold of the armpit.
 A pathway to the breast is created, and a pocket is formed for the breast implant.
 The implant is then guided through the incision and placed into the pocket.
 Implants can be placed either in front of (subglandular) or behind (subpectoral) the pectoral (chest) muscles.
-The procedure is done either with the aid of an endoscope (a small camera mounted on a surgical instrument) to see where the implant should be placed, or “blind” without an endoscope.
-Either silicone or saline implants can be inserted by the transaxillary approach.
-If the implants are saline, they are inserted as an empty shell, and then filled with saline once they are properly positioned.
+The procedure is done either with an endoscope’s aid (a small camera mounted on a surgical instrument) to see where the implant should be placed, or “blind” without an endoscope.
+The transaxillary approach can insert either silicone or saline implants.
+If the implants are saline, they are inserted as an empty shell and then filled with saline once correctly positioned.
 Silicone implants can be inserted with this approach, but there are limitations as to the size of silicone implants that can be placed via this approach.

 Pros of the Transaxillary Approach

-Perhaps the biggest advantage of the transaxillary approach is that the incision scar is relatively small (1-2 cm) and hidden in the natural crease of the armpit.
+Perhaps the most significant advantage of the transaxillary approach is that the incision scar is relatively small (1-2 cm) and hidden in the natural crease of the armpit.

-A transaxillary approach also does not come in contact with the milk ducts, which means that patients will be able to successfully breastfeed following the procedure.
+A transaxillary approach also does not come in contact with the milk ducts, which means that patients will be able to breastfeed following the procedure successfully.
 It also will not affect nipple sensation, as none of the nerves are severed.

 Cons of the Transaxillary Approach

 Another con of the transaxillary approach is that it is not recommended for certain implants.
-Although silicone implants can be placed by the transaxillary approach, it is only feasible for smaller implants.
+Although the transaxillary approach can place silicone implants, it is only feasible for smaller implants.
 Patients who select larger silicone implants are advised to opt for an inframammary crease approach.

-Patients who have concerns about which approach is best suited for their individual needs can discuss their options with their plastic surgeon.
+Patients who have concerns about which approach is best suited for their individual needs can discuss their plastic surgeon options.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.